Home

 Schnauzer

 Schnauzers are non shedding dogs that come in a variety of sizes (miniature, standard and giant) to suit any taste or lifestyle.
-The miniature variety of this breed is well suited for apartment life.
-They are considered non shedding, but will still lose a small amount of hair, the same way people do.
+The Miniature Schnauzer is content with apartment life as long as some form of daily exercise is given.
+They are non shedding, but will still lose a small amount of hair, the same way people do.

 Scottish Terriers